agl-alexglopez/agl-alexglopez.github.io/index.md

 # My Open Source Learnings

 This blog is a documentation of valuable lessons I have learned and new ideas I am exploring.
-The site and its posts aim to be minimal in design, free of distractions, and full of information.
+The site and its posts aim to be minimal in design, free from distractions, and full of information.
 Please check out any posts below that interest you.

 ## Posts